JosephMW/Logic-Gates-Educational-Game/README.md

 I am recording all my references as the project progresses so that I can easily find useful sources that I have used in the past, and so I can give all my references when writing my dissertation to ensure there are no uncertainties around plagiarism.
 I am using Mendeley to record my references.
 At the link above you will find an exported .bib file of my references.
 This is the format I will use when writing my final dissertation in LaTeX.

 ## [Game Components](Documentation/GAMECOMPONENTS.md)
-I am documenting how all my major game components function.
+I am documenting how all my major game components' function.
 This is so I can review parts easily and will aid me in my thesis.
 This can be found at the link above.

 ## Issue Tracking & Branching Strategy
 I have created a [project board](https://github.com/JosephMW/Logic-Gates-Educational-Game/projects/1) where I will log all issues.
 In the future I may consider a second GitHub board to track bugs.